 - Add the chorizo, carrots, and chickpeas.
 Let them cook for another 10 minutes or until the carrots are tender.

 - Add the bananas, yardlong beans, bok choy, and cabbage.
 Cover and cook for 5 minutes to allow them to soften slightly.
-Taste and adjust as necessary.
-Turn off the heat.
+Taste and adjust as necessary, then turn off the heat.

 Notes

 - Chicken: I used chicken thighs and legs, which remain juicy throughout cooking.
-However, you can choose any bone-in cut with or without the skin.
+You can also use any bone-in cut, with or without the skin.
 Avoid chicken breast, as it tends to dry out easily when slow-cooked or stewed.
+You can always use another protein like pork or beef.

 - Chorizo de Bilbao: This is a flavorful Spanish sausage with rich and spicy notes.
 Substitute it with another hard or cured chorizo or even smoked sausage.